-SBRI is a pre-commercial programme designed by the Technology Strategy Board to encourage private sector businesses to provide innovative solutions to public sector challenges.
+SBRI is a pre-commercial programme designed by Innovate UK to encourage private sector businesses to provide innovative solutions to public sector challenges.

 Through the SBRI, government departments run competitions to seek solutions to specific issues.
 For example, could you look into ways of reducing the weight that soldiers have to carry or could you create new energy-efficient technologies?

-There is an SBRI team in Northern Ireland to coordinate the programme which is made up by representatives from the Department for Enterprise, Trade and Investment, Invest NI and the Central Procurement Directorate.
+There is an SBRI team in Northern Ireland to coordinate the programme which is made up by representatives from the Department for Enterprise, Trade and Investment, Invest Northern Ireland (NI) and the Central Procurement Directorate.

 Advantages of SBRI